HandMatt/web-server/README.md

 # Web Server

 This project is a client/server setup, representing data-collection for an Internet-of-Things (IoT) setup.
-Using SQLite as the database, and various Rust crates for building web servers and managing data.
+Using SQLite as the database, and popular Rust crates for building web servers and managing data.

 ## Brief

 A company is building data-collection widget for customers.
 These widgets are small, low-power devices that collect data from sensors and send it to a central server.
 The server stores the data, and provides a web interface for customers to view their data.
 To achieve this I will need to:

-* Build a daemon to the on the data-collectors
+- Build a daemon to the on the data-collectors
-* Build a server to receive and store the data
+- Build a server to receive and store the data
-* Build a web server to query and display the data
+- Build a web server to query and display the data

 ### Collection Daemon